 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Fair values are obtained from quoted market prices, discounted cash flow models and option pricing models, as appropriate.
+Fair values are obtained from quoted market prices, DCF models and option pricing models, as appropriate.